 The vast majority of pathologists work in pathology departments in hospitals.
 There are also some independent laboratories.
 Some pathologists are affiliated with special activities, such as forensic medicine, and many are more or less involved in research.
 Specialists in pathology have a broad collaboration with general practitioners and most other specialities.
 It places a great demand on pathologists’ range in knowledge and their ability to communicate with other doctors.

 When working as a pathologist in Norway, it is required that you keep yourself updated on medical and technological developments within the field.

 Working as a Pathologist in Denmark

-Danish healthcare system will have the opportunity to conduct researches and studies based on clinical and diagnostic conditions.
-Most of a pathologist’s roles in Denmark is related to cancer diagnosis or autoimmune, inflammatory and degenerative diseases, so a good attitude towards collaborating and closely working with other specialist doctors is required.
+Working in the Danish healthcare system, you will have the opportunity to conduct researches and studies based on clinical and diagnostic conditions.
+Most of a pathologist’s role in Denmark is related to cancer diagnosis or autoimmune, inflammatory and degenerative diseases, so a good attitude towards collaborating and working closely with other specialist doctors is required.

 Pathological anatomy and cytology is predominantly a hospital speciality.
 The vast majority of cell and tissue samples are thus investigated in the hospitals’ pathology departments.

 Main techniques include:

 Hybridisationtechniques (in situ hybridisation, FISH, SKY, PCR).